LittlePerson101/The-Good-Old-Basics/README.md

-The Good Old Basics is a collection of mods that together form the everyday usual experience of a modded game without the hassle of trying to put something together by yourself.
+Ol' Reliable is a collection of mods that together form the everyday usual experience of a modded game without the hassle of trying to put something together by yourself.
 NOTE: THIS MODPACK IS IN VERY EARLY DEVELOPMENT, MOD AVAILABILITY ON SOME VERSIONS IS SUBJECT TO CHANGE Below is a chart that shows all supported versions and which mods are available on them: https://docs.google.com/spreadsheets/d/1FtwLTm-zO7ykEqe8ljtcleujHR-5FqDsSGmWwCnnOk4/edit?usp=sharing